donishadsmith/neurocaps/docs/examples/merge.rst

 Tutorial 3: Merging Timeseries With ``neurocaps.analysis.merge_dicts``
 ======================================================================
-Combining the timeseries from different tasks is possible with ``merge_dicts``, this permits running analyses to identify similar CAPs across different tasks, assuming these tasks use the same subjects.
-The ``merge_dicts()`` function will produce a merged subject timeseries dictionary that contains only the subject IDs present across both subject dictionaries.
-Additionally, this function appends similar run-IDs together.
-For instance, run-1 from one task is appended to run-1 of the other task.
-For this to work, all dictionaries must contain the same number of columns/ROIs.
+The ``merge_dicts`` function allows you to combine timeseries data from different tasks, enabling analyses that identify similar CAPs across these tasks.
+This is only useful when the tasks includes the same subjects.
+This function produces a merged dictionary only containing subject IDs present across all input dictionaries.
+Additionally, while the run IDS across task do not need to be similar, the timeseries of the same run-IDs across dictionaries will be appended.
+Note that successful merging requires all dictionaries to contain the same number of columns/ROIs.

 .. code-block:: python